jeffbass/imagezmq/docs/examples.rst

 easily simulate a "slow subscriber".

 The instructions for this example are in:
-`Advanced PUB/SUB example with multithreaded fast subscribers for realtime processing <docs/fast-pub-sub.rst>`_.
+`Advanced PUB/SUB example with multithreaded fast subscribers for realtime processing <fast-pub-sub.rst>`_.
 (Thanks to Philipp Schmidt, @philipp-schmidt for this example code and documentation.)

 Example of using imageZMQ in a context manager "with" statement